Nakielska Street, Bydgoszcz: School complex Nr. 1 (-ZS 1), at 11

 Since its erection in the late 1880s, the tenement has been devoted to education.
-Initially a Municipal School (Schulehaus der Gemeinde), it has been working till the start of WWI, during which the building was almost uninhabited (only the rector lived there).
+Initially a Municipal School (Schulehaus der Gemeinde), it has been working till the start of World War I, during which the building was almost uninhabited (only the rector lived there).
 At the re-creation of the Polish republic, the city owned the complex for its one use (Magistrat miasta) during ten years, before running there a new school Szkola Powszechna in the 1930s.

-After WWII, the ZS1 took over educational activities for adults from High School Nr.1 located at Plac Wolności.
+After World War II, the ZS1 took over educational activities for adults from High School Nr.1 located at Plac Wolności.